 PROFESSIONAL LEARNING COMMUNITY

-Our workshops are the foundation of a growing professional learning community of more than 1,000 teachers that also operates online.
+Our workshops are the foundation of a growing professional learning community of more than 1,500+ teachers that also operates online.
 Teachers get to know each other initially face-to-face, establishing the trust and confidence that underlies all genuine colleague and mentoring relationships, and building the foundation for a willingness to ask for help and to give it when asked.

 We define success in three ways:

-- The extent to which STEM teachers can enact “active engagement” and modeling in learning while in “student mode” in our workshops,
+The extent to which STEM teachers can enact “active engagement” and modeling in learning while in “student mode” in our workshops,

-- The extent to which teachers can articulate, and/or elicit from others, a deep understanding of active engagement teaching techniques, key STEM concepts, student preconceptions and perspectives, and other pedagogic content knowledge while in “teacher mode” in our workshops,
+The extent to which teachers can articulate, and/or elicit from others, a deep understanding of active engagement teaching techniques, key STEM concepts, student preconceptions and perspectives, and other pedagogic content knowledge while in “teacher mode” in our workshops,

-- The extent to which STEM teachers actively participate in our online community in supporting and communicating with colleagues.
+The extent to which STEM teachers actively participate in our online community in supporting and communicating with colleagues.

-Pioneering innovative hands-on approaches to science and math education
+Pioneering innovative hands-on approaches to science and math education.

 Activating Student Learning

-Since the summer of 2015 we've organized Leadership Development Workshops in collaboration with American Modeling Teachers Association for 27 hand-picked master-teachers, each year, from across the country to address the national shortage of qualified Modeling Workshop leaders.
+In the summer of 2015 we’ve organized Leadership Development Workshops in collaboration with American Modeling Teachers Association for 27 hand-picked master-teachers, each year, from across the country to address the national shortage of qualified Modeling Workshop leaders.

 In 2015 we started offering professional development opportunities in middle school science to address the needs of teachers who teach this instrumental age group.